 Those who experience an urge to gamble, even though they’re aware of the negative consequences and/or have a desire to stop, are struggling with a gambling addiction.
-Problem gambling tends to be defined by whether harm is experienced by the gambler or others, rather than by the gambler’s behavior.
-In some instances, severe problem gambling may be diagnosed as clinical, pathological disorder.
+Problem gambling occurs when harm happens either to the gambler or others, rather than by the gambler’s behavior.
+In some instances, severe problem gambling may be a clinical, pathological disorder.

 Gambling addiction can typically be described as any gambling that causes harm to the gambler or someone else in any way.
-These definitions are usually combined with descriptions of the type of harm, or through the use of a diagnostic criteria.
+These definitions are usually in combination with descriptions of the type of harm, or through the use of diagnostic criteria.
 The DSM-IV defines pathological gambling as distinctly different than someone who is gambling excessively due to a manic episode brought on by a condition like bipolar disorder.
-It is only when gambling occurs independent of other impulsive, mood or thought disorders that it is considered its own diagnosis.
+It is only when the gambling occurs independently of other impulsive, mood, or thought disorders that it is considered its own diagnosis.

 A person diagnosed with a gambling addiction must have at least five of the following symptoms: